kirisky/benchmarks-game/bencher/README.md

 * Different [.ini files](makefiles) allow different sets of measurements to be separated into different folders.
   You really are expected to copy/edit the ini file.

 * These scripts are designed to make content for the benchmarks game website — marked-up program source code files, program log files, multi-second run times, results checking, two-dozen language implementations, a thousand programs — that might not be what you need!
-(Perhaps something like [hyperfine](https://github.com/sharkdp/hyperfine) would match your needs?)
+(Perhaps something like [hyperfine](https://github.com/sharkdp/hyperfine) would match your needs?
+Perhaps something like [Phoronix Test Suite](https://www.phoronix-test-suite.com/) would match your needs?)

 * OTOH perhaps making something like the benchmarks game website is exactly what you would like to do, for example — [https://pybenchmarks.org/](https://pybenchmarks.org/)